feathersjs/feathers/packages/authentication-jwt/README.md

 ### Main Initialization

-In most cases initializing the `feathers-authentication-jwt` module is as simple as doing this:
+In most cases initializing the `@feathersjs/authentication-jwt` module is as simple as doing this:

 ```js
 app.configure(authentication(settings));